-These are some of the most common questions that we deal with from Canadian employers with respect to hiring foreign workers to work in Canada with an LMIA.
+These are some of the most common questions that we deal with from Canadian employers with respect to hiring foreign workers to work in Canada through the Labour Market Impact Assessment or LMIA.

 The government processing time for an LMIA can be anywhere from 10 business days to 4-5 months.
 There is a significant variation in processing time depending on the type of LMIA submitted and the office that is processing it.

 Also, the process to hire low wage workers is more involved than the process to hire high wage workers.
 With low wage workers there are additional employer obligations that form part of the employer employee contract regarding affordable housing, round trip transportation, provincial health coverage, etc.

 What is the Cost of an LMIA?

 There are a few different costs to keep in mind – professional fees, advertising fees and government processing fees.

 Professional fees will vary depending on the type of LMIA you require and who you choose to work with.
 It is reasonable to expect a quote for the entire LMIA process up front, so that you have a solid understanding of your final out of pocket costs before you start the process.
 Depending on your situation, you may require a consultation first, before a firm LMIA price can be provided, in order to assess whether or not an LMIA is suitable for your situation and what type of LMIA will be required.

 Advertising fees will vary depending on the type of LMIA you require.
 You will need to focus advertising efforts to meet various federal and provincial standards.
 Always, the job vacancy advertisements must be tailored very precisely to support the specific LMIA application.
 But again, it’s reasonable for you to expect a quote in advance of starting the process.